 Jem Collins is the Director and Editor of Journo Resources, a social enterprise that helps people progress within journalism.
 She is also a former winner of a Rising Stars Award, so knows well the value of investing in your development.
-Here she speaks about the importance of creating a personal development plan, and how you can do one too.
+Here she speaks about the importance of creating a personal development plan, and how you can put one together too, to help kick-start your career-related New Year resolutions.

 For the majority of my career so far, I’ve viewed personal development as something I could ignore.
 It wasn’t just a case of putting it to the bottom of my to-do list, it very rarely even made it onto the list and I doubt I’m alone.